Hey there, it’s Skye Blake, Cat Info Detective, here to let you know what your cat wants you to know about chemical flea treatments…

 - ease of use

-- Seresto® 8-month Flea & Tick Collar – claims to have an innovative delivery system, killing fleas before they bite $$$$
+The manufacturer claims to have an innovative delivery system, killing fleas before they bite.

-FInd out more about Seresto and other flea collar alerts and controversies at “Cat Flea Collars”
+Discover more about Seresto® and other flea collar controversies at “Cat Flea Collars“.

 Sprays, Powders & Shampoos

-Flea sprays have insecticides and are used to help get rid of fleas and prevent their return.
+Flea and tick sprays have insecticides and are used to help get rid of fleas and prevent their return.

-They’re used now more in the home than directly on your cat.
+They’re used now more in the home rather than directly on your cat.

 Flea shampoos have insecticides added in dosages that will kill fleas while cleaning your kitty safely… that’s if you can give your cat a bath!